 - Image/diagram files separate (ideally in their own folder called "Assets")

-- Version of the article with all images, diagrams, and captions in line (optional)
+- PDF version of the article with all images, diagrams, and captions included

 - Bio document with photo - tell us a little about yourself

 - IN EVERY FILE OF YOUR SUBMISSION - Include a consistent article title and contact information: email, phone, mailing address repeated in EVERY TEXT FILE of your submission.
 By putting a consistent article title and contact information in EVERY TEXT FILE, then if any file ever gets separated, we know what submission it goes with and who the author is.